hpc/mpifileutils/DAOS-Support.md

 #### Example Four

 This example passes in the pool and container UUID directly.
-The destination path is the relative path within the DAOS container, which in this case is a subset of the DAOS container.
+The source path is the relative path within the DAOS container, which in this case is a subset of the DAOS container.